 - Preparation to effectively teach using digital tools

-- Bibliography.
+- Works Cited.
 Limit 550 words.
-Select primary and secondary sources that will form the basis of your syllabus or instructional framework as well as any websites or databases that serve as potential models.
+Select primary and secondary sources that will form the basis of your archive, syllabus, or instructional framework as well as any websites or databases that serve as potential models.

 - CV.
 Please limit to three pages.